INCORRECT INFORMATION ON YOUR CREDIT REPORT?

-That’s according to Salem Dyafta, Brand Manager: Consumer at TransUnion, South Africa’s largest credit bureau, who said a simple solution to the problem was to check your credit report regularly.
+A simple solution to the problem is to check your credit report regularly.
 This is particularly necessary before applying for credit to purchase a big-ticket item such as a home, car or furniture; or even before applying for a credit card or to increase your credit limit on any of your existing accounts

 According to the latest available Credit Bureau Monitor (Q4 2015), just less than 0.4% of the over 23-million credit active consumers obtained a free copy of their credit reports in the three months reviewed by the Monitor.
 This is despite the fact that every consumer is entitled to one free copy of their credit report from credit bureaus like TransUnion every 12 months.

-“Because your credit report summarises your financial behaviour such as whether you regularly pay the full instalment on your accounts on time, inaccurate information in your credit report could paint a picture of your financial health that is not true,” she explained.
+Your credit report summarises your financial behaviour such as whether you regularly pay the full instalment on your accounts on time, inaccurate information in your credit report could paint a picture of your financial health that is not true.